Last updated: Monday, September 15, 2025

 – Central or communal venues.

-3. Day of the Ceremony: Attend the chosen venue with all original documents and take copies with you just in case.
-If you don’t speak Spanish, you must have an interpreter with you.
+Attend the chosen venue with all original documents and take copies with you just in case.
+If neither of you don’t speaks Spanish, you must have an interpreter with you.

 – Central Civil Registry and various communal headquarters across Buenos Aires, each with specific operating hours.